-- In The Round and Straight Path Tracking – Most OTF applications track parts in a straight path but CMS systems can also track parts as they move in an arced path or at an angle to the galvo head if required.
+- In The Round and Straight Path Tracking – Most on-the-fly applications track parts in a straight path but CMS systems can also track parts as they move in an arced path or at an angle to the galvo head if required.

-Our On-the-Fly tablet drilling systems integrate ultra-fast galvos and software controls to accurately drill up to 140,000 pharmaceutical tablets per hour.
+Our On-the-Fly tablet drilling laser systems integrate ultra-fast galvos and software controls to accurately drill up to 140,000 pharmaceutical tablets per hour.
 These systems utilize trepanning to ensure every drilled hole meets its required tolerance.
 Once the initial hole is set, the laser spirals outwards—expanding the hole by a specified range.

-We build On-the-Fly wire marking and stripping systems that exceed speeds of 600 feet per minute.
+We build On-the-Fly wire marking systems that exceed speeds of 600 feet per minute.
 In addition to meeting MIL-SPEC requirements, these systems can incorporate marking, stripping and cutting capabilities and have been battle-tested in some of the world’s most demanding manufacturing environments.

 Extrusion is a high-volume manufacturing process, during which raw materials are melted and formed into continuous profiles.
 It produces items like PVC pipe and other tubing, window frames, thermoplastic coatings, wire insulation and more.
 Many of these products require high-speed, accurate part marking, cutting and drilling—making laser technology a perfect fit.

-Other OTF Applications
+Other On-the-Fly Applications